taey16/taey16.github.io/_posts/2023-05-01-[-Generative-models-Diffusion]-Dataset-Generation-for-Recognition.md

 where $$w$$ is a guidance-scale constant.
 In this case, we could plug the QKV attention module of the Stable-Diffusion into the term, $$\epsilon_{\theta}(x_t, c)$$ to implement. **We utilized them to implement our dataset generation for a recognition task**.

+#### Identity-Preserving Face-Recognition Dataset Generation via Conditional Diffusion Probabilistic Models (Ongoing)

-**I'm sorry but I do not complete this post.
+**I'm sorry but I didn't have an enough time to complete this post.
 Please stay tuned.
 It will be filled completely in the near future.**

 #### Keywords:
-Diffusion Probabilistic Models (DPMs), (conditional) Latent Diffusion Models (cLDMs), Classifier-Free Guidance (CFG), Dataset Generation
+Diffusion Probabilistic Models (DPMs), conditional Diffusion Probabilistic Models (cDPMs), Latent Diffusion Models (LDMs), Classifier-Free Guidance (CFG), Dataset Generation